Great tips on

 Make your own shampoo.
 Yes, it truly is worth the time and effort to make shampoo for the health benefits as well as the savings in cost.
 Here's why.

-Commercial Shampoos Are Toxic
+Commercial Shampoos are Toxic

-Although you might not be aware of it, many commercially prepared shampoos and conditioners contain toxic ingredients that could potentially harm your health.
 Remember that your skin is an organ, and your scalp eats whatever you put on it.
 So what are some of the harmful ingredients found in many shampoos?

 • Sodium Lauryl Sulfate - It's a degreasing agent and produces lots of foam and lather.
 But it also acts as a penetration enhancer that allows other toxic ingredients from your shampoo to slip into your bloodstream.
 In addition, this ingredient is toxic to your organs and can cause cancer.

-• Dioxane – This chemical has been linked to breast cancer in rodents.
+• Dioxane This chemical has been linked to breast cancer in rodents.

 • Diethanolamoine or DEA - If you're pregnant you should especially avoid using any product that contains this ingredient.
 Research shows that DEA blocks your ability to absorb choline, which is vital to brain development.
 Pregnant women need extra choline for their unborn children.